Free Boat (Vessel) Bill of Sale Form | PDF | Word

 • Proof of a Paid Loan – If the boat was financed, you are going to want to provide paperwork confirming that you have reimbursed the lender, e.g. lien release.

-• Trailer Documentation – If you plan on including the trailer you use to tow the vessel in the sale, you are going to want to gather the title and registration.
+• Trailer Documentation – If you plan on including the trailer you use to tow the vessel in the sale, you will want to gather the title and registration.

 • Receipts for Maintenance and Repairs – Compile any documentation regarding the improvements made to your boat.